PACKRAFTING WITH KIDS? WHAT YOU NEED TO KNOW

 But the activities have to be adapted to the age, and the knowledge of the risks helps to discriminate dangerous situations and to anticipate to avoid them.
 In this way, we reduce the chances of accidents.
 The balance point of children is different from that of adults.
 The weight of the head and the proportion of their body favors them to unbalance easily, increasing falls.

 It is highly recommended that children know how to swim, or stay afloat, even if they wear vests.
-And they should not be exposed to flowing waters that pose a risk of distancing themselves should they fall or get off the packraft.
+When taking the Kids to Packrafting , another factor is that they should not be exposed to flowing waters that pose a risk of distancing themselves should they fall or get off the packraft.

 Keep in mind that the little ones will need help to get back up, since the whole activity will be interpreted as an adventure and an opportunity to play.
 And in summer time getting wet is tempting.
-Before deciding who will carry the child in the packraft, it must be ensured that the adult is able to lift it from the water, without compromising the stability of both.
+Before deciding who will carry the kids while Packrafting, it must be ensured that the adult is able to lift the child from the water, without compromising the stability of both.

 2. CHECK THE COMPLETE CLOTHING